 If you have something you would like to share or discuss in advance, please feel free to reach out to the researchers who are already involved or the Cultural Programme via justine.shaw@humanities.ox.ac.uk.

-Please RSVP to: culturalprogramme@humanities.ox.ac.uk with ‘Medieval Afterlives Workshop’ in the subject line by 7 January 2025.
+Please RSVP to: culturalprogramme@humanities.ox.ac.uk with ‘Medieval Afterlives Workshop’ in the subject line.

 We hope to see you on 21 January 2025